KS2 SATs Papers - English Reading

 Lord Bew's review of Key Stage 2 testing in 2010 concluded that a selection of schools should take national sampling tests to monitor standards.
 A biennial pupil-level sampling system was introduced in 2014 and hence in 2020 there should have been a test.
-However, with the 2020 SATs being cancelled (due to Coronavirus), it's likely there will be a test!
+However, with the 2020 SATs being cancelled (due to Coronavirus), it's likely there will be a test in 2021!
 A sample of approximately 9,500 children will be randomly selected (based on 5 children from 1,900 schools).

-Once instructed, children will sit the test within a two week window from Monday 1st June 2020 and it will consist of three separate papers (Biology, Chemistry and Physics).
+If instructed, children will sit the test within a two week window from Monday 7th June 2021 and it will consist of three separate papers (Biology, Chemistry and Physics).
 Each will take no longer than 25 minutes to complete.
 Schools that are selected will be required to participate, it is not optional.
 This requirement to participate (as well as the separate papers split by scientific subject) man make the KS2 Science SATs seem very intimidating.
 There's no need to worry though as your child will understand the questions, it will never reflect directly on them and the randomisation ensures that no individual school or child can be subsequently identified.